p-argento/uni/OP/SVM_project/_my SVM.md

 **Project 25**

-(M) is a Support Vector Machine-type approach of your choice (in particular, with one or more kernels of your choice) for multi-class classification, e.g. using the standard One-to-Rest approach.
+The ML Model is a Support Vector Machine-type approach of your choice (in particular, with one or more kernels of your choice) for multi-class classification, e.g. using the standard One-to-Rest approach.

-(A1) is an algorithm of the class of interior-point methods, applied to either the primal or the dual(or both) formulation of the SVR.
+The first Optimization Algorithm is an algorithm of the class of interior-point methods, applied to either the primal or the dual(or both) formulation of the SVR.

-(A2) is a general-purpose solver applied to an appropriate formulation of the problem.
+The second optimization algorithm is a general-purpose solver applied to an appropriate formulation of the problem.

 No off-the-shelf solver is allowed, save of course for (A2).
 Specific discussion should be provided about if and how solving one training problem in the One-to-Rest approach (if it is used) may provide useful solution that may help in solving the others.